-Figure 84: Radius around Vulindlela and Esikhaleni
+Figure 85: Radius around Vulindlela and Esikhaleni

-12.8 STRATEGIC AND CATALYTIC PROJECTS
+STRATEGIC AND CATALYTIC PROJECTS

-A catalytic project promotes cross-cutting sustainability outcomes that mirror goals and targets to promote the overall sustainability of a plan or area.
-The uMhlathuze Municipality is pursuing a number of catalytic projects/interventions as per the summary hereunder.
+A catalytic/strategic project promotes cross-cutting sustainability outcomes that mirror goals and targets to promote the overall sustainability of an area.
+The uMhlathuze Municipality is pursuing a number of catalytic projects/interventions at present as summarized hereunder.
+The broad alignment of these projects to the SDGs (Sustainable Development Goals) as discussed in this document is also indicated.